swayamshreemohanty/flutter_send_sms/README.md

 ## Getting Started

 Here I'm using "telephony" plugin for this send SMS operation.
 I'm using the ***telephony: ^0.1.4*** version.
-This version is a stable version till 29.05.2022.
+This version was the stable one till the v1.0.0 version of this project (as on 29.05.2022).
 ## Social Media Links:

 - [LinkedIn](https://www.linkedin.com/in/swayamshree-mohanty-a241b31a0/)